 Most popular tea’s all come from the same plant, and Matcha is no different.
-Matcha tea is created by taking young green tea leaves and grinding them down into a fine powder.
+Matcha tea is created by taking green tea leaves when they are young and grinding them down into a powder.
 To prepare the beverage, the powder is then infused with hot water.
 The bright green color of the leaves is a result of the plant being grown in the shade which increases the amount of nutritious chlorophyll in the leaves.

 Why is Matcha Tea Beneficial?